Charter Schools Program Grants to Charter Management Organizations for the Replication and Expansion of High-Quality Charter Schools (CMO Grants)

 - share best practices between charter schools and other public schools;

-- encourage States to provide facilities support to charter schools; and
+- aid States in providing facilities support to charter schools; and

 - support efforts to strengthen the charter school authorizing process.